mpdcampbell/selfhosted-services/README.md

 ### Wishlist
 - [Wishlist](https://github.com/Wingysam/Christmas-Community#readme) is a private Amazon wishlist alternative (actually called Christmas Community)
 - Supports seperate user accounts with basic user & password, then all users wishlists visible to everyone.
-- For supported websites (30ish sites) Users can add items to their wishlist with the product url and the service grabs the product image, name and price.
+- Users can add items to their wishlist with the product url and for supported websites (30ish) the service grabs the product image, name and price.
 - Otherwise image, name and price can be input manually.

 ### Photoview